rosey99/breviform/readme.md

 moment breviform has no external dependencies save terraform itself.

-This is an effort to automate terraform using python, and in so doing, eliminate CLI dependence and automating capture and inspection of results.
-By and large, terraform play along well with expernal automation efforts, as the API is open and flexible.
+This is an effort to automate terraform using python, and in so doing, eliminate CLI dependence while automating capture and inspection of results.
+By and large, terraform plays along well with expernal automation efforts, as the API is open and flexible.
 Potential benefits include:

-  * Upstream fetching/decryptiion of artifacts (e.g., host vars, certs)
+  * Upstream fetching/decryptiion of artifacts (e.g., vars, certs)
   * Integration with a workflow system such as Celery Canvas
-  * Integration of multiple tools (e.g., terraform, fabric/fybre) in a single process
+  * Integration of multiple tools (e.g., terraform, fabric/fybre and ansible/misible) in a single process
   * Use breviform in support of a stateful, immutable infrastructure model

 This work is largely based on the terraform-python project, but aims to be smaller, and leave all administration and maintenance of the terrform runtime environment to another tool, or a human.
+Many thanks to the devs over there for there efforts:

    [python-terraform](https://github.com/beelit94/python-terraform)